quora

 Issuing and Revoking Permits

-FINMA authorizes financial organizations and grants them licenses to operate in the Swiss financial sector.
-A standard license provides business entities with the right to offer services and engage in different market activities.
+FINMA authorizes financial organizations and grants them licences to operate in the Swiss financial sector.
+A standard licence provides business entities with the right to offer services and engage in different market activities.
 However, the type of authorization may depend upon the nature of services offered, for instance, for a bank, it is necessary to perform Customer Due Diligence of each onboarding user and ongoing AML checks in case the client comes from a high-risk country or is named under a sanction list.

 Enforcing Financial Regulations